Serger vs. Sewing Machine

 By this time, one thing that might have become clear is that a sewing machine has a more manual approach than a Serger.
 When working on a sewing machine, you can bend and twist your fabric as much as you want.
 As a result, you are the master of what type of stitch you desire, and you can make it happen.

-In the case of a Serger, you are don’t have that much freedom and liberty while making the stitch.
+In the case of a Serger, you don’t have that much freedom and liberty while making the stitch.
 As a result, you won’t be able to get many variations in the stitching pattern.
 You are totally at the mercy of what the machine does.
-Indeed, a Serger brings a better speed and efficiency for the entire task; it does not let you be more creative with your works.
+Indeed, a Serger brings a better speed and efficiency for the entire task; it does not let you be more creative with your work.

 With a sewing machine, you can change the design, pattern, and layout of the stitch as much as you want.
 You are not at the mercy of the machine, and you can do what you wish to with your fabric.